fpdf-easytable/simple_unit_test/README.md

 **_NOTE_**

-Of course you can make a class where each method is a test (a la phpinit) and test those method with Simple Unit Test
+Of course you can make a class where each method is a test (a la phpinit) and test those method with Simple Unit Test.

 **_More examples_**

-More examples can be found in the file [demo.php](https://github.com/fpdf-easytable/simple_unit_test/blob/master/demo.php)
+More examples can be found in the file [demo.php](https://github.com/fpdf-easytable/simple_unit_test/blob/master/demo.php).

+# Conclusion

+Testing your software is important.
+No, it is not rocket science or and art as people out there think.
+You do not need to pass your hand behind your back and under your leds to scratch your nose.

+# License

+fpdf-easytable/simple_unit_test (Simple Unit Test) is licensed under the GNU General Public License v3.0